pqabelian/abec/docs/Abec User Manual.md

 Other options and their usage can be found in abec.conf.

 ## 4. Connect Abewallet to Abec

+**Notice**: For security concern, Abewallet should run on a secure machine instead of the same machine with Abec.
+Moreover, if you run multiple Abec, there is no need to create Abewallet for each Abec, namely one wallet is enough.
+You only need to add the mining address to each Abec and connect Abewallet to one of them.

 When you run Abewallet the first time, it will create an configuration file called *abewallet.conf*.
 Like Abec, it is located in the home directory of system, that is